adityaSrivastava29/JavaScriptConcepts/README.md

 - **Functions:** Function statements, expressions, anonymous/named functions, arrow functions, first-class functions, arguments vs parameters, and more.
 - **Closures:** Deep dive into closures, interview Q&A, practical use-cases, memory leaks, and common pitfalls.
 - **Event Loop:** Complete guide to the JS event loop, call stack, microtasks/macrotasks, code outputs, and best practices.
+- **Higher Order Functions:** Explanation, examples, passing functions as arguments, returning functions, and built-in HOFs like `map`, `filter`, and `reduce`.
+- **Map, Reduce, Filter:** Detailed explanations, polyfills, key concepts, and mental models for understanding these powerful array methods.
+- **Polyfills:** What they are, why they matter, and how to implement polyfills for `map`, `filter`, and `reduce`.

 ---